Hello! Yuan and Kevin here, mezcal enthusiasts and founders of Erstwhile Mezcal.

 What is this problem?

-During our time in Oaxaca, we were amazed by the sheer number of small independent producers we had met, and the rich mezcal variety they offered in terms of agave varietals, flavor profiles, distillation styles, etc.
+During our time in Oaxaca, we were amazed by the sheer number of small independent mezcal producers we had met, and the richness of their offerings in terms of agave varietals, flavor profiles, distillation styles, etc.

-These small producers want to grow their family businesses, but barely have sales outside their rural communities – let alone in the United States.
+These small producers want to grow their family businesses, but barely have sales outside their local (and often rural) communities – let alone in the United States.
 Back home in the United States, we knew that many mezcal enthusiasts like ourselves would love to support these producer families and purchase their mezcals – not just one or two families, but as many as possible.

-But how can mezcal enthusiasts like us reach small independent producers, short of booking a round trip flight and rental car to Oaxaca?
+But how can mezcal enthusiasts like us reach small independent producers, short of booking a round trip flight, renting a car, and knowing exactly where to go after that?

 We looked around, but did not find any mezcal brand, importer, etc. that identified this disconnect as an obvious problem, let alone have a business model that proactively offers a solution.

-That, in a nutshell, was the genesis of Erstwhile Mezcal.
+So we created one.
+That, in a nutshell, was Erstwhile Mezcal’s origin story.

 Over time, we have added to Erstwhile Mezcal’s mission statement a few more core values.
 Core values that are extremely important to us as mezcal evangelists and consumers:

 Mezcal education.
-Elevating women in Mezcal and the broader Wine & Spirits industry.
+Elevating underrepresented voices – including those of women – in Mezcal and the broader Wine & Spirits industry.
 Transparency in who we are, as individuals and as a business.

 A mezcal portfolio after our own hearts.
 With a reputation for mezcal made the old-fashioned way, of only the finest quality or extraordinary provenance.
 Painstakingly curated after many a tasting trip through the Oaxacan countryside.
 Sourced from producers’ personal libraries.
 Made available for the first time to mezcal lovers in the United States and international market beyond.